glennsantos/Book-Notes/The First 90 Days.md

 - Does the grouping assist the mission?
 - Are the reporting relationships aligning effort and accountability?
 - Are the decisions made the right way?
-- Are we rewarding those who work towaards the goals?
+- Are we rewarding those who work towards the goals?

 Trade offs